nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 #### Exiting the program : `exit`
 Description: Exits the program.<br>
 Format: `exit`

+#### Updating the task manager: `update`
+Description: Updates the task manager if the date and time is out of synchronisation with the computer and checks the amount of time left to do a task or prepare for an event.
+Format: `update`

+> Key things to note:
+> The name of the task/event will be highlighted in blue, if the task or event has only four days left.
+> The name will be highlighted in green, if there are three days left.
+> The name will be highlighted in purple, if there are two days left.
+> The name will be highlighted in orange, if there is only a day left.
+> The name will be highlighted in red, if the task or event is not labelled complete as it will be taken to be overdue or unattended.

 #### Clearing all entries : `clear`
 Description: Clears all entries from the task manager.<br>